Silwan necropolis

 The Silwan necropolis is the remains of a rock-cut cemetery assumed to have been used by the highest-ranking officials residing in Jerusalem.
-Its tombs were cut between the 9th and 7th centuries BCE.
+Its tombs were cut between the 9th and 7th centuries BC.
 It is situated on the rocky eastern slope of the Kidron Valley, facing the oldest part of Jerusalem.
-Part of the Palestinian village of Silwan was later built atop the necropolis.
+Part of the predominantly Palestinian district of Silwan was later built atop the necropolis.

 History

-The existence of underlying tombs in the village of Silwan had been known since the 19th century, including by Charles Warren, who attempted to carry out a survey of the tombs in 1876 - an effort Warren claimed was thwarted by "the hostile nature of the villagers" whom he described as "a lawless set."
+The existence of underlying tombs in the village of Silwan had been known since the 19th century.
+Charles Warren attempted to carry out a survey of the tombs in 1876—an effort Warren claimed was thwarted by "the hostile nature of the villagers" whom he described as "a lawless set."